-Try to think, and go back in time.
+Try to think and go back in time.
 How did you shop a few years ago?
-How did you buy new shoes, home appliances, mobile phone or even ordinary food? – Today, everything is online and delivered directly to our door without us having to leave our home.
+How did you buy new shoes, home appliances, a mobile phone or even ordinary food? – Today, everything is online and delivered directly to our door without us having to leave our home.
 Not satisfied?
 Just contact online customer service or return purchased products without any charge.
 The course of shopping has changed radically over the years and allows customers to shop unlimited 24/7.

 What is e-commerce?

 When we talk about e-commerce in general, we talk about an online transaction between a customer and a client.
 Every time someone sells or buys products and services online, it is included in e-commerce.
-Also included are fees such as internet banking, auctions, etc. We can be even more specific and divide e-commerce into 4 basic categories.
+Also included are fees such as internet banking, auctions, etc. We can be even more specific and divide e-commerce into four basic categories.

 Four major types of e-commerce